 What should I know about the Before Patient Experience (before the patient comes in)?

-This video discusses the ‘before’ patient experience.
-This is the entire sequence of events that happens before the patient sees the clinician for the first time.
 Once the patient is with the clinician, we consider this ‘the during’ patient experience which includes the treatment and the experience that the patient has at the clinic during their visit.

 The traditional before practice workflow most clinics uses vs the streamlined process can be compared as follows: